apache/nuttx/configs/sama5d3x-ek/README.txt

        However, no built-in applications are selected in the base configuration.

     STATUS:
+      2013-7-19:  This configuration (as do the others) run at 396MHz.
+        The SAMA5D3 can run at 536MHz.
+I still need to figure out the PLL settings to get that speed.

       2013-7-31:  I have been unable to execute this configuration from NOR FLASH by closing the BMS jumper (J9).
 As far as I can tell, this jumper does nothing on my board???
 I have been using the norboot configuration to start the program in NOR FLASH (see just above).
         See "Creating and Using NORBOOT" above.

       2013-7-31:  This NSH configuration appears to be fully functional.

+      2013-7-31:  Using delay loop calibration from the hello configuration.
+        That configuration runs out of internal SRAM and, as a result, this configuration needs to be recalibrated.

   ostest:
     This configuration directory, performs a simple OS test using